 What They’re About

-The NCIA’s core values involve promoting cannabis as a means of all-natural healing, limiting or eliminating penalties for the use or sale of marijuana, and making sure that the legalized industry does not get overrun by blood-sucking corporations looking to exploit the cannabis community.
+The NCIA’s core values involve promoting cannabis in a positive way, limiting or eliminating penalties for the use or sale of marijuana, and making sure that the legalized industry does not get overrun by blood-sucking corporations looking to exploit the cannabis community.
 They stress the tax benefits of weed legalization at local, state, and federal levels, and they are pushing for a loosening of the regulations that disallow cannabis industry businesses to participate in the United States banking system.
 The organization wants to help recreational dispensaries, growers, and anyone else directly involved in the cannabis industry to eliminate the costly and risky issue of dealing 100% in cash.

 Lobbying the United States Congress is a dirty game, and the NCIA can be commended for its efforts thus far.
 Thanks in part to the efforts of the NCIA, Congressmen in both the House and Senate introduced The Small Business Equity Act of 2017, which would grant legal cannabis companies the ability to make normal small business deductions.
 On the same day, The Regulate Marijuana Like Alcohol Act was brought to the floor as an attempt to treat marijuana like an alcoholic beverage (rather than like a narcotic), and another bill that dealt with banking and tax issues called The Responsibly Addressing the Marijuana Policy Gap (RAMP) Act.